 PhD Degree Requirements

-The requirements detailed below are special to this department and must be read in conjunction with the general requirements of the Graduate School.
+The requirements detailed below are special to this department and must be read in conjunction with the general requirements of the Graduate School of Arts and Sciences.

 Note: Entering students are required to take the language placement examination in the East Asia language of specialization at the beginning of the semester in which they enter the program, unless that language was the primary language of instruction at the institution from which they received the BA degree.